openintentsframework/oif-contracts/README.md

 #### ChainIds

 ChainIds should typically follow the "canonical" chain id: `block.chainid`.
-While the remote chainId is defined by the localOracle, it is good practice to implement it as the remote chain's `block.chainid` or equivalent.
+While the output chainId is defined by the localOracle, it is good practice to implement it as the remote chain's `block.chainid` or equivalent.

 ## Output Settler

 The Output Settler contract sits on the output chain and allows filling outputs.
-It is expected that Output Settler implementations expose whether a payload is valid via the `.arePayloadsValid()` view function.
+It is expected that Output Settler implementations expose whether a payload is valid by implementing the `IPayloadValidator` interface and exposing the `.arePayloadsValid()` view function.
 Notice that the requirement that the Output Settler asserts payloads means that the Output Settler and Input Settler need to form the same payloads to properly validate that outputs have been filled.

 Otherwise, the fill interface is left undefined.
 It is generally expected that the filler takes outputs as `MandateOutput`.